MisterMeme95/DMI_Forge/cJSON/README.md

 You can also replace an item in an array in place.
 Either with `cJSON_ReplaceItemInArray` using an index or with `cJSON_ReplaceItemViaPointer` given a pointer to an element. `cJSON_ReplaceItemViaPointer` will return `0` if it fails.
 What this does internally is to detach the old item, delete it and insert the new item in its place.

-To get the size of an array, use `cJSON_GetArraySize`.
+To get the current_capacity of an array, use `cJSON_GetArraySize`.
 Use `cJSON_GetArrayItem` to get an element at a given index.

 Because an array is stored as a linked list, iterating it via index is inefficient (`O(n²)`), so you can iterate over an array using the `cJSON_ArrayForEach` macro in `O(n)` time complexity.